-Our research efforts have been directed towards identifying a candidate "class of compound" and one or more "active ingredients", as it relates to autoimmune and anti-inflammatory response.
-These are very broad categories and work continues to describe the 3D structure of such compounds, as the actual structure is how the bioactivity exists and where the value is locked.
-One approach among several we've taken is to create synthetic homologs, and from them deduce the 3D structure of the naturally bioactive compounds.
+A significant portion of our research efforts have been directed towards identifying a candidate "class of compound" and one or more "active ingredients", as it relates to autoimmune and anti-inflammatory response.
+These are very broad categories and work is still required to fully describe the 3D structure of such compounds, as the actual structure is how the bioactivity exists and where the value is locked.
+One approach among several we've taken is to create synthetic homologs, and from them deduce the composition and 3D structure of the naturally bioactive compounds.
 This is an iterative process, with equal potential for dead-ends and breakthroughs.
 Substantial time, money, and effort have been expended in this regard.
+In early 2014, we determined that the synthetic approach was not yielding the hoped-for results and halted that particular effort.
+Further, in spring of 2014 we commenced an intensive data integrity study to re-examine the analytics and isolation techniques to make sure we were approaching the characterization process in as expeditious and efficient manner as possible.
 We believe that we have made substantial progress towards achieving these hoped-for results, but more confirmatory studies and scale-up experiments are still needed.
-Subject to the availability of sufficient funding, we estimate that we will, in fiscal 2014, be required to expend in excess of \$3,000,000 on research and subsequent product development in order to complete the initiatives discussed herein.
+Subject to the availability of sufficient funding, we estimate that we will, in fiscal 2015, be required to expend in excess of \$2,000,000 on research and subsequent product development in order to complete the initiatives discussed herein.
 In addition to the activity in 2014, we will continue our research and development efforts in 2015 and beyond.
 These expenditures will need to be met from external funding sources.
 In the past, we have had difficulty raising funds from external sources.
 Thus, we may not be able to raise the funding required to continue our research and development activities.
-In the event that these sources are not available or adequate to meet our research needs, we will be unable to pursue our research activities, in which case, our ability to substantiate the accumulated intellectual property with objective clinical support for its characterization, method of action and efficacy will continue to be impeded, thereby severely hindering our ability to generate licensing revenue (or otherwise commercialize our products) and adversely affect our operating results.
+In the event that these sources are not available or adequate to meet our research needs, we will be unable to pursue our research activities, in which case our ability to substantiate the accumulated intellectual property with objective clinical support for its characterization, method of action and efficacy will continue to be impeded, thereby severely hindering our ability to generate licensing revenue (or otherwise commercialize our products) and adversely affect our operating results.